Computer-Programming-B/AlienPygame/README.md

 Extensions
 ----------------------------------------------
 Feel free to modify the game any way you like.
 You can add your own art work and other features.
-Your alien game doesn't have to work or look like any other
+Your alien game doesn't have to work or look like any other.
+Have fun and be creative!

 Installing Pygame on a Windows PC running IDLE
 ----------------------------------------------